 A high-quality science education provides the foundations for understanding the world through specific disciplines of biology, chemistry and physics.
 Science has changed our lives and is vital to the world's future prosperity.
 All pupils should be taught essential aspects of the knowledge, methods, processes and uses of science.
 Through building up a body of key foundational knowledge and concepts, pupils are encouraged to recognise the power of rational explanation and develop a sense of excitement and curiosity about national phenomena.

-We follow the topics outlined in the new national curriculum with an emphasis on working 'Like Scientists' and working scientifically.
-Through this pupils are also encourages to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.
+We follow the topics outlined in the National Curriculum (NC) with an emphasis on working 'Like Scientists' and working scientifically in a hands on and interactive way.
+Through this, pupils are also encouraged to explore the vast world of science, learn about scientists, understand how science can be used to explain the unexplainable, to observe what is occurring, predict how things will behave or change and analyse possible causes.

 Science at Foundation Stage is covered in the 'Understanding the World' area of the EYFS Curriculum.
 It is introduced indirectly through activities that encourage every child to explore, problem solve, observe, predict, think, make decisions and talk about the world around them.

 The principal focus of science teaching in Key Stage 1 is to enable pupils to experience and observe phenomena, looking more closely at the natural and humanly-constructed world around them.
 During years 1 and 2, pupils should be taught to use the following practical scientific methods, processes and skills through the teaching of the programme of study content:

 Asking simple questions and recognising that they can be answered in different ways

 Using their observations and ideas to suggest answers to questions

 Gathering and recording data to help in answering questions.

 Lower Key Stage 2 – years 3-4